 Mir says after he was injured in the attack it put negative effects on his profession.
 Adds that his media organization was also under pressure so it was hard to support him.
-He says when someone’s rights are being violated how it possible that a media house or a person talk on human rights violations.
+He says when someone’s rights are being violated how is it possible that a media house or a person talks about human rights violations.

 Fida Khattak, a senior journalist and resident editor daily Nai Baat in Peshawar, tells that in the past six months more than 200 journalists have been removed from their duties.
 He says a large number of media workers were not yet paid their salaries in the past six months.

 “For the first time in Pakistan’s history journalists face such hard time created by media organizations and the government”, Khattak accused.
 He says those sacked journalists had worked hard and earned billions of rupees for the media houses owners during the two-decades-long militancy in Pakistan.